-How to Dress for a Through Hike: Best Cloths to Wear on a Thru hike
+How to Dress for a Through Hike: Best Clothes to Wear on a Thru hike

 Before we get started I would like to point out we have made more in-depth articles about dressing for cold conditions (links down below) if you want something more to read.